What is coding?

 Training history

-When MIC Lab was established in 2005 as a research group at Karolinska Institute, the first coders were trained at the University of New Mexico, USA by Dr Theresa Moyers, who, together with colleagues, developed MITI.
-In 2005, Dr Moyers and Dr Ernst trained the coders at MIC Lab.
-In 2006, Dr Denise Ernst and Dr Carolina Yahne provided training, and in 2007, MIC Lab coders were trained in both MITI and CLAMI (the precursor to CLEAR) by Dr Ernst.
-In 2015, Dr Ernst trained MIC Lab coders in MITI 4.2.1.
+To train as a professional MITI coder at MIC Lab requires a basic education that is assessed with a reliability check.
+Thereafter, continuous training is required.
+At the establishment of MIC Lab in 2005, as a research group at Karolinska Institute, the first coders were trained at the University of New Mexico, USA by Dr. Theresa Moyers, who, along with colleagues, developed MITI.
+In 2005, Dr. Moyers and Dr. Ernst trained the coders at MIC Lab.
+In 2006, training was provided by Dr. Denise Ernst and Dr. Carolina Yahne, and in 2007, MIC Lab coders were trained in MITI and in CLAMI (the predecessor of CLEAR) by Dr. Ernst.
+In 2015, Dr. Ernst trained the MIC Lab coders in MITI 4.2.1.

 Training meetings